-Winter shares will be available soon!
+Winter shares are available now!
 The winter share is comprised of four monthly deliveries (from November through February) of fresh greens and stored root vegetables from Windflower Farm, fruit (apples and pears) from Borden Farm, a sweet treat of some kind (honey, cider, jam, etc.) each month from a local producer and optional eggs and maple products from the Davis family.
-Stay tuned!
+Sign up here!

 Pick up dates for the 2018 season are Thursday, June 7th to Thursday, November 1st from 4:30 pm - 7:30 pm.

 Our distributions take place at PS 9 at 80 Underhill Ave.
 Remember to bring bags to haul your goodies home!